Greater Midland Community Center: Expansion

-The city averages 141 days each year below freezing, so the MCC had always concentrated on indoor activities.
+The city averages 141 days each year below freezing, so the Greater Midland Community Center had always concentrated on indoor activities.
 A$2.5 million expansion in 2008 changed that.
 Part of the plan involved moving two homes and demolishing a third that was located across the street from the center that occupied land destined to become a new parking area, outdoor running track, outdoor basketball courts and a children's playscape.
 Walking and biking trails were also created on what is now a 12 acre campus.

 To accommodate the new amenities, George Street was closed by the city and became the driveway to the new parking lot; the intersection at George and Haley Streets disappeared.
 A new entrance with a passenger pickup/drop-off was constructed on Jefferson Avenue.
 The entire project was completed in late 2008.

-In 2009, the MCC celebrated their 90th year of service.
+In 2009, the Greater Midland Community Center celebrated their 90th year of service.